shakacode/re-formality/README.md

 ```
 ### Custom field comparator

 By default Formality uses `Pervasives.compare` to compare fields internally.
-This works when forms are simple, but can cause troubles when fields contain uncomparable values, like functions.
+This works when forms are simple, but can cause troubles when fields contain incomparable values, like functions.
 In such case `Pervasives.compare` will throw exception.
 You can create form with your own comparator
 ```reason
 module LoginForm = {